bsc-s2/pykit/http/README.md

 `http.HeadersError`

 A subclass of `HttpError`.
-Raise when get response headers failed.
+Raise if read response headers failed.

 ##  http.BadStatusLineError